jmarca/calvad_impute_missing/README.md

          "username":"sqlusername"
         },
         "db":"spatialvds"
+    },
+    "calvad":{
+        "vdspath":"/data/pems/breakup/",
+        "wimpath":"/data/wim/",
+        "tamspath":"/data/tams/data/",
+        "districts":["D03","D04","D05","D06","D07","D08","D10","D11","D12"],
+        "years":[2012,2013,2014,2015,2016,2017]
     }
 }

 ```

-Make sure the right hosts, ports, usernames, and (for couchdb) password are
+Make sure the right hosts, ports, usernames, and (for couchdb)
-inserted in the above.
+password are correct for your situation in the above, and also make
+sure you have the right pasth for the "calvad" part, as well as the
+districts and years you want to process.
+In practice, it is best to
+process just one year at a time.

 # R dependencies